rhenkin/visxhclust/README.md

 such as correlation heatmaps, annotated MDS and PCA plots.
 On the evaluation side, it builds on existing packages to compute internal validation scores and Gap statistic, as well as Dunn’s test to evaluate significant differences between clusters.

-The app includes multiple help points in the interface and a vignette documenting how to load data and the basic clustering loop – see `vignette("visxhclust")`.
-The package exports various functions to help with documenting and reproducing a clustering workflow with R or R Markdown – see `vignette("clusterworkflow")` and `vignette("clusterevaluation")` for examples.
+Many of the functions are also exported to facilitate documenting a complete analysis cycle.

 ## Installation